-O F ALL OBSTACLES to good lawns, Crabgrass is probably Enemy No. 1.
-Crabgrass is strictly annual, volunteering from seed as the soil warms in late spring or in the summer.
-Unless checked, its claw-like spreading tentacles will crowd out desirable grasses and take possession by mid-summer.
+O F ALL OBSTACLES to good lawns in the northern half of the country, Crabgrass is probably Enemy No. 1.
+Crabgrass is strictly annual, sprouting from seed as the soil warms in late spring.
+Unless checked, its claw-like spreading tentacles will crowd out desirable grasses and take possession by midsummer.
 Crabgrass then shoots off ugly wiry seed heads that are extremely difficult to mow.
-The first heavy frost finishes the plants but before that time, millions of seeds will have been dropped to germinate another year.
+The first heavy frost finishes the plants but not before millions of seeds have been dropped to germinate another year.